fortyTwo102/The-Spotify-Hit-Predictor-Dataset/README.txt

 Context:

 	This is a dataset consisting of features for tracks fetched using Spotify's Web API.
 The tracks are labeled '1' or '0' ('Hit' or 'Flop') depending on some criterias of the author.
-	This dataset can be used to make a classification model that predicts whethere a track would be a 'Hit' or not.
+	This dataset can be used to make a classification model that predicts whether a track would be a 'Hit' or not.

 	(Note: The author does not objectively considers a track inferior, bad or a failure if its labeled 'Flop'.
 'Flop' here merely implies that it is not a song that probably could not be considered popular in the mainstream.)